JanLikar/envrun/README.md

 This is where `envrun` comes into play - it provides a concise and extensible way of defining and passing the variables to tools like `terraform` and `ansible`.

 ### Generating config files
-Combined with the excelent [envsubst](https://linux.die.net/man/1/envsubst), `envrun` can be used as a rudimentary templating engine.
+Combined with the excellent [envsubst](https://linux.die.net/man/1/envsubst), `envrun` can be used as a rudimentary templating engine.

     envrun envsubst < nginx.conf.tmpl > nginx.conf